Student Loan Forgiveness: Programs for Relief and Forgiveness

 If you have worked full time in public service (federal, state, local, tribal government or a non-profit organization) for 10 years or more, you may be eligible to have all your student debt canceled.

-Designed to steer people toward careers that help the public but might not pay a high salary, the Public Service Loan Forgiveness (PSLF) program cancels (or “forgives”) federal student loan debt for people holding certain public and nonprofit jobs after they have worked in these career for a number of years.
+Designed to steer people toward careers that help the public but might not pay a high salary, the Public Service Loan Forgiveness (PSLF) program cancels (or “forgives”) federal student loan debt for people holding certain public and nonprofit jobs after they have worked in these careers for a number of years.

 Eligibility